Data210/data210-final-project/README.md

 sparta_day_transformation.py: Defines a function to parse text files provided by client, reads text files and writes them to a pandas dataframe, cleans the data and creates a unqiue ID.

 create_database.py : Creates initial database and tables using SQLAlchemy.

+academy_behaviours.py : Creates behaviours dataframe from academy data.

+self_tech_scores.py: Obtains the tech scores from JSON files as a csv.

+talent_sparta_results.py: Outputs key interview metrics as a csv.